 Your chosen level of excess is a non-refundable amount of money that you pay towards the cost of services before benefits are payable when admitted into a hospital.
-If hospitalised, the total excess amount of your cover will apply once per person per calendar year.
+If hospitalised, the total excess amount of your cover will apply once per person, to a maximum of twice per membership, per calendar year.